-Ramadan is the month in which Allah SWT blesses His people with infinite bounties and showers His blessings more than any other time throughout the year.
+Ramadan is the month in which Allah SWT blesses His people with infinite bounty and showers His blessings more than at any other time throughout the year.
 During this month, all Muslims seek forgiveness and repentance.

-Ramadan offers an opportunity to seek Allah SWT’s forgiveness and to wash off our sins.
+Ramadan offers us an opportunity to seek Allah SWT’s forgiveness and to wash off our sins.

 Importance of Forgiveness in Islam

-In this verse Allah SWT commands people to seek forgiveness and repent.
-The effort of seeking forgiveness has dual benefits.
-First, it shows that a believer is conscious of Allah SWT.
-Secondly, evident from the above quoted ayah, Allah SWT will grant blessings and favors on those who repent and seeks forgiveness.
+First, it shows that a believer is conscious of Allah (SWT).
+Secondly, as is evident from the above-quoted ayah, Allah SWT will grant blessings and favors to those who repent and seek forgiveness.